MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Messages | Number | The number of messages OpenBot has processed in this guild Users | Number | The number of users in this guild
+Messages | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of messages OpenBot has processed in this guild
+Users | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The number of users in this guild

 ## Locale